metocean/moana-bufrtools/README.md

 - **[pres](https://github.com/metocean/moana-bufrtools/blob/39d17562c6e5e6bf30dc7769a4517b78a33e7eb8/GTS_encode/utils.py#L38)** - conversion of depth (m) to pressure (Pa)

 ### GTS_encode
 Includes classes to encode the data into GTS/BUFR format.
-This codes are tailored for Mangōpare sensors format, changes might be needed if the format changes, but it should be straightforward.
+This codes are tailored for Mangōpare sensors format, changes might be needed if the netcdf format is different, but it should be straightforward.
+Probably could be fixed with a configuration file.

 There are three classes:
 - **[GTS_encode_subfloat](https://github.com/metocean/moana-bufrtools/blob/39d17562c6e5e6bf30dc7769a4517b78a33e7eb8/GTS_encode/GTS_encode.py#L21)**